Towards Interpretable Mental Health Analysis with Large Language Models: Results and Analysis

-In the above subsection, we have shown that emotion-enhanced CoT prompts can enhance ChatGPT's zero-shot performance in mental health analysis.
-Moreover, it can also prompt ChatGPT to provide an explanation of its step-by-step reasoning for each response and significantly improves the explainability of the predictions, which is a key advantage compared with most previous black-box methods.
-In this subsection, we provide case studies for each task to gain an intuitive view of ChatGPT's explainability on its detection results.
+\paragraph{Human Evaluation} In the above subsection, we have shown that emotion-enhanced CoT prompts can enhance ChatGPT's zero-shot performance in mental health analysis.
+Moreover, it can prompt LLMs to provide an explanation of their step-by-step reasoning for each response.
+This can significantly improve the explainability of the predictions, which is a key advantage compared with most previous black-box methods.
+In this subsection, we provide carefully designed human evaluations to gain a clear view of LLMs' (ChatGPT and InstructGPT-3) explainability on their detection results.

-\paragraph{Mental Health Condition Detection.} We provide a case for each of the binary/multi-class detection tasks.
-For binary detection, an example is shown in Sec. \ref{mental}, where ChatGPT explains its reasoning process from the perspectives of emotions and physical symptoms.
-As shown in ChatGPT's explanation, the emotional language with the phrase "scared as fuck" and the fact "jacked up on adrenaline for 5 days straight" in the post, indicate emotional and physical symptoms of a high level of fear, anxiety, and distress.
-ChatGPT thus makes the prediction of experiencing severe stress based on these symptoms.